AlexInntekt/fastapi_weather/readme.md

 echo 'export ENV=local' > .env

- Make sure you set all the neccesary variables in .env file.
-You can find them in the settings/local.py
+Make sure you set the neccesary variables in .env file.
+You can find them in the settings/local.py The default settings module that is used is settings.local and it already has default values for all the variables.
+The connection to AWS S3 and Dynamodb is made via the AWS CLI profile.
+Configure one using 'aws configure'

 pipenv shell